graceoreilly/final-project/README.md

 Areas for improvement:
 - Add build tests earlier – Introducing testing from the start would have helped catch issues sooner and improve code reliability.
-- Better conflict resolution – Merge conflicts should be resolved carefully in the IDE to avoid overwriting changes.
+- Better code conflict resolution – Merge conflicts should be resolved carefully in the IDE to avoid overwriting changes.
 - Take more regular breaks – Working intensely for long periods led to fatigue; structured breaks could improve focus and productivity.
+- Improved UI - Improve responsiveness

 ---

 ## Future Improvements

-- **Personalized Memory Tools** – Different tools tailored to various types of memory difficulties (e.g. storytelling, audio prompts).

-- **Expanded User Research & Partnerships** – Collaborate with organizations like the Alzheimer’s Society or social services to refine the app based on real user needs.
+- **Expanded User Research & Partnerships** – Complete a user research study to gain insights and areas for improvement

-- **Caregiver & Family Management Portal** – A dedicated portal for caregivers and family members to help organize, add, and curate memories.

-- **Multilingual Support** – Expand to other languages to make the app accessible to a broader audience.

 - **Family Tree Integration** – Click on a person in the family tree to instantly view all stored pictures and memories related to them.

 - **Interactive Map View** – A visual map linking memories to the locations where they were made, helping users connect memories to places.

+- **Improved User Interface** - Improve responsiveness for a clean, sleek layout

+- **Expanded user audience** - In the future the team would like to carry out research and use this app to support people with various cognitive impairments

 ---